CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 ## Use cases

+The basic configuration for the project's environment is now set up.
+You can follow the remaining sections below to see how to run unattended jobs and set up remote development.
+After that, return to the root README for the rest of the instructions to run our experiments.

 ### Running unattended jobs

 By performing the above first steps, you should have all the required setup to run unattended jobs.